vaib01232/BEWD-Milestone-1/README.md

 Created an API endpoint to fetch all products from the database.
 Implemented a frontend function to fetch and display product data dynamically.
 Used useState and useEffect to manage the data lifecycle.

+## Milestone 12:
+Fetch & Display Filtered Products
+Created an API endpoint to fetch products based on the user's email.
+Implemented frontend logic to request and display filtered products.
+Ensured efficient state management using React hooks.

+## Milestone 13:
+Edit Product Functionality
+Created a PUT API endpoint to update product details in MongoDB.
+Added an Edit button on the product card.
+Implemented auto-filled form for editing existing product details.
+Connected frontend with backend to send PUT requests.
+Handled errors and ensured data validation.

+## Milestone 14:- Edit & Delete Product Functionality
+Created a PUT API endpoint to update product details in MongoDB.
+Added an Edit button on the product card.
+Implemented auto-filled form for editing existing product details.
+Connected frontend with backend to send PUT requests.
+Handled errors and ensured data validation.
+Created a DELETE API endpoint to remove products from MongoDB.
+Added a Delete button to the product card.
+Integrated frontend with backend to send DELETE requests.

+## Milestone 15:
+Created a New Nav Component
+The Navbar should include links to the following pages:
+Home
+My Products
+Add Product
+Cart